beegee-tokyo/RAK4631-Kit-4-RAK1906/README.md

 ## 2) Setup over USB port
 Using the AT command interface the WisBlock can be setup over the USB port.

-A detailed manual for the AT commands are in [AT-Commands.md](./AT-Commands.md)
+A detailed manual for the AT commands are in the [AT-Command-Manual](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/)  ↗️

 Here is an example for the typical AT commands required to get the device ready (EUI's and Keys are examples):
 ```log